allera/Llera_elife_2019_1/README.md

 # Llera_elife_2019_1

+This repository provides detailed information and code to produce the results of the paper submtted to elife.
-Please read the .html for more information.
+Please download the repository and open the .html using your favourite browser.